ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 In this context, timestamp tokens are similar to a countersignature made by the TSA.

-The message imprint sent to the TSA ({{Section 2.4 of -TSA}}) MUST be the hash of the payload field of the COSE signed object.

 # RFC 3161 Time-Stamp Tokens COSE Header Parameters {#sec-tst-hdr}

 The two modes described in {{sec-timestamp-then-cose}} and {{sec-cose-then-timestamp}} use different inputs into the timestamping machinery, and consequently create different kinds of binding between COSE and TST.